 - Scoring (to determine finalists) is locked either on the announced date (usually one month after the reviewers receive their plans), or when 75% of the scorecards are returned to the MCN.

-A week after the review period, the scorecards are returned to the mentors and the reviewers
+The scorecards are returned to the mentors and the reviewers

 - Scorecards are returned by the MCN to entrepreneurs and reviewers.
 (If a reviewer asks to be anonymous to the entrepreneur they are also anonymous to the other reviewers.)